effectivecore/core/readme.md

 The architecture is made according to the classic MVC scheme.
 Data is stored in SQL and NoSQL storages.
 Structured data uses SQL storage.
-For unstructured data (for example, forms, color presets, tests, module settings), NoSQL storage is used.
+For unstructured data (for example, forms, color profiles, tests, module settings), NoSQL storage is used.
 SQL and NoSQL are described in their respective sections.

 The System operates with two types of classes: